Enalean/tuleap-documentation-en/languages/en/administration-guide/projects-management/export-import/project-import.rst

 .. note::

-    If you need explicit error messages, you need to install the package ``java-1.8.0-openjdk``.
+    If you encounter ``XML parse errors`` without details, we suggest to install the package ``java-1.8.0-openjdk`` and try to import again.
+It should add explicit error messages.